AstroNvim/docs/docs/Recipes/icons.md

 ### Disable Icons

 Some users may want to disable icons across the entire user interface because they don't like icons or simply because they are using a machine that is unable to install a nerd font for whatever reason.
 To assist with this use case we have added a new option variable `vim.g.icons_enabled` (default: `true`) that lets you disable the icons entirely and just have a text based user interface.
 To opt into this text based UI, it does require a user configuration setting the appropriate option.
-Here is a minimal `user/init.lua` file that just disables the icons. _Note:_ This does require the user to restart and run `:PackerSync` to remove the icon plugins as well:
+Here is a minimal `user/init.lua` file that just disables the icons:

 ```lua
 return {